GA-SEB-8/Unit-04-Week09-Day04-Intro-To-Django/intro-to-django-lab/README.md

 1. In `settings.py`, replace the default DB with a **PostgreSQL** configuration.
 2. Use your real credentials: DB name, user, password, host, port.
+3. the database name should be `basic-django`
+4. *HINT* Remember to create the database in PGadmin

 ---